-The WPI was co-founded in the United States in 2016 by Guy Wildenstein, president of Wildenstein & Company, and the Hasso Plattner Stiftung (HPS), the eponymous German non-profit organization of a leading entrepreneur in digital technology.
-Central to our mission is the production of an online database of catalogue raisonnés, made possible in part by the gift of all of the art historical archives and scholarly documents compiled by the Wildenstein Institute, including the rights to the catalogue raisonnés and critical catalogues published under its imprint.
+The WPI was co-founded in the United States in 2016 by Guy Wildenstein, president of Wildenstein & Company, and the Hasso Plattner Foundation, the eponymous German non-profit organization of a leading entrepreneur in digital technology.
+Central to our mission is the production of an online database of catalogues raisonnés, made possible in part by the gift of all of the art historical archives and scholarly documents compiled by the Wildenstein Institute, including the rights to the catalogues raisonnés and critical catalogues published under its imprint.
 As an entirely distinct organization, the WPI is not the author of the Wildenstein Institute materials and makes no representation or warranty with respect to their content.
 These historic archives are maintained by the Fonds WPI in France and are currently being digitized for our use in the United States.

-While the WPI is committed to revising and supporting select catalogue raisonnés initiated by our benefactor, we are also working to expand and diversify the roster of artists under our study.
+While the WPI is committed to revising and supporting select catalogues raisonnés initiated by our benefactor, we are also working to expand and diversify the roster of artists under our study.
 We actively consult with specialists in the fields of the digital humanities, library science, information technology and art history, and we rely on the expertise of scholars and art world professionals who serve on our catalogue raisonné vetting committees.
 Through these wide-ranging partnerships, the WPI hopes to make the study of art history relevant to the digital generation.